Menu Close

 Parking in the community parking lots at the gate for extended periods at any time or parking overnight will result in the vehicle being towed at the owners expense.

-Short term parking up to a maximum of 2 hours is allowed only while utilizing the community recreation area: playground and tennis court or while waiting for the school buses.
+Short term parking between 6:00 am and sunset for up to a maximum of 2 hours is allowed only while utilizing the community recreation area: playground and tennis court or while waiting for the school buses.

 If your vehicle is towed, please contact: